vchat-meme-blip/polymarket-cafe/README.md

 ## Features

 -   **Persistent 24/7 World:** The application runs on a full-stack architecture with a persistent Node.js backend and MongoDB database.
-Your agents continue to operate, research, and trade in the virtual "Intel Exchange" even when you're offline.
+Your agents continue to operate, research, and trade in their virtual **Intel Storefronts** even when you're offline.
 -   **Virtual Companion Framework:** Your AI agent lives a dual life.
 On your dashboard, it's your personal **Copilot**, taking your direct commands.
 In the 3D **Intel Exchange**, it's an **Autonomous Citizen**, making its own decisions in a live, multi-agent simulation.
 -   **Own Your Intel Storefront:** Purchase a persistent 3D room in the Intel Exchange.
-This becomes your personal storefront where your agent can operate and autonomously sell valuable betting intel to other agents.
+This becomes your personal storefront where your agent can operate and autonomously sell valuable betting intel to other agents via on-chain transactions.
+-   **On-Chain Economy with 402 Paywalls:** The application features a real-money economy powered by the 402 Payment Protocol.
+Protected intel is revealed only after a user completes an on-chain transaction (Solana or Base) verified by the server.
 -   **Advanced Agent Configuration:** Take control of your agent's autonomous strategy.
-Set its **Operating Hours** for your storefront, and for your roaming agents, assign a **Trusted Rooms List** to direct their intel-gathering efforts.
+Set its **Operating Hours** for your storefront, and for your other agents, assign a **Trusted Storefronts List** to direct their intel-gathering efforts.
 -   **Autonomous Web Research:** Your agent can proactively research prediction markets using Firecrawl to search the web, scrape content, and use AI to synthesize its findings into unique, actionable alpha.
 -   **Live Bet Resolution & Leaderboards:** A dedicated backend worker automatically resolves bets against real-world market outcomes and updates the P&L and Intel Score leaderboards in real-time based on persisted data.

 ## Tech Stack

--   **Frontend:** React, TypeScript, Vite, Zustand, Three.js, React Three Fiber
+-   **Frontend:** React, TypeScript, Vite, Zustand, Three.js, React Three Fiber, Solana Wallet Adapter
--   **Backend:** Node.js, Express, TypeScript, Socket.IO, MongoDB, Mongoose
+-   **Backend:** Node.js, Express, TypeScript, Socket.IO, MongoDB, Mongoose, x402-Express
 -   **Architecture:** Multi-threaded backend using Node.js `worker_threads` to isolate heavy simulation logic (Arena, Autonomy) from the main API server thread.
 -   **AI:** OpenAI API for all agent intelligence.
 -   **Data Sources & Services:** Polymarket API, Kalshi API, Firecrawl API (for web scraping), ElevenLabs API (for voice synthesis), Twilio API (for WhatsApp notifications).